From designer boutiques and beachfront sunsets to late-night dancing and seriously good food, here's everything I love to do in Seminyak, Bali.

 - Merah Putih: Indonesian fine dining in a stunning cathedral-like setting with indoor palms.

-4. Graze on Bali’s most lavish Sunday brunch spreads
+9. Graze on a lavish Sunday brunch

 Here in Bali, we take our Sunday brunch-ing seriously.
 And the most lavish bottomless brunches just so happen to be in Seminyak!
 These are the top spots for Sunday brunch fit for VIPs: